HackersSpirit/tensorflow-qtcreator-cppApi/README.md

 4. MSVC compiler:
 Inorder to run the program we have to use MSVC compiler which have also been defined in the program.

+5. Please refer the pro file for more details.

 # Steps to Run the program:
 Open the program in qt-creator.
 Give the path of image folder and tensorflow model.